Anitorious/DoradoDossier/README.md

 # Dorado Dossier
 **Dossier**, A collection of papers giving detailed information about a particular person or subject.

-Dorado Dossier is a 'Work in Progress' project that aspires to be a documentation & reporting library, leveraging the power and familiarity of the .NET Razor Engine that allows developers to create dynamically generated documents with minimal effort.
-Initial development intended for use within our team.
+Dorado Dossier is a '*work in progress*' project that aspires to be a documentation & reporting library, leveraging the power of the .NET Razor Engine, to allow developers to create dynamic documents with minimal effort.

-**N.B**: This project is in the very early stages of research & development and is not ready for use in production environments.
-Feedback at this point in time is valuable and all suggestions will be considered for the modules project plan.
+**N.B**: This project is currently in early stages of development and is not ready for use in production environments.
+Feedback is valuable to the improvement and growth of the project and every suggestion will be incorperated where appropriate.

 ## Installation
 via Package Manager Console